 - Look up questions that you answered incorrectly.
 Practice question banks provide explanations as to why each answer choice is correct or incorrect, as well as outlining the particular content topic it falls under.

 - Jot down notes of which concepts you want to revisit, so with your next study session, you can focus on problem areas.

 - Practice, practice, practice.
 It is especially useful to take at least 1 or 2 full online mock NCLEX exams so you are used to the experience of computer testing.
 Go through as much of the question bank as you can before exam day and you will be miles ahead.

-9. Tips To Prepare for Exam Day
+10. Prepare for Exam Day

 - Be sure to sleep well the week before the exam.